 Sadly it’s not always possible to show that you’re being lied about but to prove something is a lie you have to produce the evidence.
 There are lots of instances when you can’t prove something is untrue but there are things you can do to try to ensure the truth emerges.
 There are a lot of situations where some form of evidence is available to support what you’re saying.

-How to use ONRECORD to get the best help with my family conflict?
+How can ONRECORD help with my family conflict?

 With our website and our simple and confidential app to gather and record evidence, ONRECORD gives you everything you need to start building your case.